collinvandyck/dotfiles/README.md

 This dotfiles is reponsible for provisioning my standard environment.

+# Warning

+The `git/.gitconfig` file gets symlinked to `~/.gitconfig` which has my own name/email address for commits, so if you do decide to use this repo please fork it and change those values.

 # Usage

 If you want to bootstrap your own env, it's recommended to fork this repo so